UIUC-iSchool-DataViz/is445AOG_fall2020/week01/installation_instructions.md

 ### 2.2 Pip install remaining packages
  1. Follow the prompt to "activate" this environment with: `conda activate DataViz`
  1. Still in terminal window do: `pip install PyGEL3D`
+	* NOTE: as of writing, PyGEL3D is not supported on machines other than Mac OSX and/or Windows.
+We will only use this package briefly so it is not the end of the world if you cannot install it.

 ## 3. Run & Test your environment